KDE/homerun/devdoc/overview.md

 something written there is unclear or looks outdated, get in touch with us so we can improve or refresh it.

+# Developing sources

+If you want to create your own sources, make sure you build libhomerun documentation with `make dox` and have a look at the `helloworld` dir in this dir.

 # QML side

 Main window is in main.qml